-Project activities may begin on or after July 1, 2017, and may extend for up to 12 months.
-Although the Cooperative Agreement may not be awarded until September 2017, allowable costs can be incurred as of July 1, 2017.
+Project activities may begin on or after July 1, 2018, and may extend for up to 30 months.

 An organization may not receive more than one National Endowment for the Arts award for the same costs during the same or an overlapping period of performance.
 In addition, different awardees may not receive federal funds for the same project costs during the same or an overlapping period of performance.